ZcashFoundation/zcash-grant-system/backend/README.md

 ## Running the App
-Depending on what you need to run, there are several servies that need to be started
+Depending on what you need to run, there are several services that need to be started

 If you just need the API, you can run